Kurai1234/git-test/README.md

 sudo ufw enable
 ```

-4.Verify your everything is running, type the 'systemctl status nginx' and you should receive the followin.
+4.Verify your everything is running, type the `systemctl status nginx` and you should receive the followin.
 ```

 Output